 Many birth injury law firms – including Chalik & Chalik – offer their services on a contingency fee basis.
 This means there is no cost to the client unless the attorney settles or wins the case.
 The lawyer then receives an agreed-upon percentage of the final settlement.

 Discuss a law firm’s fee structure and timeline prior to hiring an attorney.
 Ask for a copy of the fee agreement and ensure you understand any other charges, such as copying costs, transportation fees and other expenses.

 We provide a conveniently located office to better serve our client families in Boca Raton.
 Our address is 255 Glades Road in Suite 324A, and our office is located with proximity to I-95 and Federal Highway.
 We also provide home or hospital visits for clients who are unable to travel.

 Take advantage of the opportunity for a free – and confidential – case consultation.
-Call our offices to learn more – 855-971-1701.
+Call the Boca Raton Birth Injury Lawyers to learn more – 855-971-1701.